-8. What is your top tip for families travelling to Borneo?
+8. What is your top tip for travelling to Borneo with kids?

 Hire a guide.
 They are so inexpensive and worth their value many, many times over.
 Having them point out snakes and explain that they were (or weren’t) poisonous, explaining about the animals we came across in an educated way meant we got so much more from the experience than if we just wandered around by ourselves.

 9. What item could you not have done without in Borneo?